 It is important to mention that the Inca foundation is original, but not the suspension bridge that is renewed from time to time.
 However, the curious thing is not this platform but the story behind this bridge, the story of the Inca, whose real name was Hatun Túpac, who became Wiracocha, whose motive Hatun Túpac claimed to have had a divine dream with the god Wiracocha.

 The Colonial de Checacupe temple was built in honor of the Virgin Immaculate Conception.
-Built in the seventeenth century on an Inca palace, this temple is built with adobe and stones were used as a base.
+Built in the seventeenth century on an Inca palace, this temple is builtwas built with adobe and stones e.

 This colonial temple is considered one of the most beautiful churches in the city of Cusco.
 In addition, it has a beautiful work of art, it is the image of the Immaculate Conception, this church also has the oldest paintings from the school of fine arts and renowned artists, such as the works of the talented painter Diego Quispe Tito.